What makes your business irresistible?

 A carefully planned client meeting with relevant research and striking presentations would probably have landed you some business time after time in the past.
 If you’re in retail a couple of product ads in the local paper or a customer discount every first Saturday of the month might have also done the trick.

 We are living in an entrepreneurial society and the next person you meet online could also be your next customer.
 So, will you be able to sell your business in 3 seconds in an online environment?

 Some facts about living in an online, attention economy:

 State the benefits, not the features

 Your customer is not interested in how great you think your product is.
 They are interested in how it will benefit them and satisfy their unique needs.
-So be clear, and by the way this does not start with advertising, it starts with the content on your website.
+To be clear, this does not start with advertising, it starts with the content on your website.

-You might grow tired of your brand or product message BUT remember your customer needs to be reminded in order to remember.
-So develop a content strategy that will reinforce your core themes and tailor these themes for each medium that you are present them on.
-A message on Facebook will look slightly different to one on Twitter.
+You might grow tired of your brand or product message BUT remember your customer needs to be reminded.
+To develop a content strategy that will reinforce your core themes and tailor these themes for each medium that you are present.
+A message on Facebook will look slightly different from one on Twitter.

 Consider your goals

 Why are you online?

 - A young business needs branding opportunities and social media presents opportunities for building such awareness.